Disentangling intrinsic motion from neighbourhood effects in heterogeneous collective motion: Introduction

 With the advent of sophisticated imaging techniques and machine learning algorithms, many experimental studies in the field of complex systems and complex flows turn to computer vision to investigate the underlying dynamics of the individuals (agents).
-Examples include the study of the motion of an intruder and the flow of grains in granular flows \cite{Candelier2010}, hydrodynamics of droplet interactions in a microchannel \cite{Thorsen2001}, dynamics of traffic flows \cite{Kamijo1999} and crowds \cite{Murino2017a}, and schooling and swarming behavior of organisms such as fish \cite{jhawar2020noise}.
-In most of these examples, a camera can be setup for imaging: high-speed if the time scales of the processes are milliseconds or smaller, under a microscope if the length scales involved are of the order of microns or even use a stereo-pair of images to resolve 3D structures \cite{Cavagna2008}.
-The agents that make up the complex system are tracked and their velocities are computed from the measurements.
-The motion of these agents is a result of both self-propulsion (or due to external driving) and interactions between the agents.
-General interest is to infer the characteristics of the agents and the underlying interactions from the observations made of the collective \cite{Herbert-Read18726, klemm2012measure, Lukeman12576, Katz18720, Heras2020DeepAttention}.
+Examples include the study of the motion of an intruder and the flow of grains in granular flows \cite{Candelier2010, Kolb2014, Harich2011, Kumar2014}, hydrodynamics of droplet interactions in a microchannel \cite{Thorsen2001, Beatus2012, Shen2014, Jose2011, Bremond2011}, cell migration studies\cite{Tremel2009, Ariano2005, McLennan2012, Sharma2015}, motion of synthetic active particles\cite{MasoumehMousavi2019, Si2020}, dynamics of traffic flows \cite{Kamijo1999, Moussaid2012, Nicolas2019} and collectives \cite{Murino2017a}, and flocking behaviour of social organisms\cite{Ballerini2008, Katz2011, Calovi2018, jhawar2020noise}.
+The agents that make up the collective are tracked and their velocities are computed from the measurements.
+The motion of these agents is a result of both self-propulsion (or external driving) and interactions between the agents.
+One of the primary goals in collective motion research is to understand the relationship between the observed dynamics, the intrinsic motion and the interaction effects of the agents in the collective.